Government Digital Service: Government as a platform

 GDS has since mid 2013 promoted the concept of government as a platform, an idea first set out by Tim O'Reilly in 2009 in an article in Forbes.
 Government as a Platform introduces "a new vision for digital government; a common core infrastructure of shared digital systems, technology and processes on which it's easy to build brilliant, user-centric government services".

 The original Government as a Platform products have been joined by new ones and are collectively known as Digital Service Platforms.
 These include GOV.UK Pay, GOV.UK Notify, GOV.UK Forms, the Design System, GOV.UK Frontend and the UK Emergency Alerts system.

 GOV.UK Verify

 In 2011, GDS was given responsibility for setting cross-government standards for identity assurance, with the authority to approve, commission and accredit the identity component of any central government public service.
 GDS then designed and built GOV.UK Verify.
-GOV.UK Verify is intended to act as a single sign on framework for government services like filing taxes or checking driving license information.
-The system allows the user to choose from a list of companies certified to verify their identity to government.
-These companies have to meet published standards for identity assurance.
+GOV.UK Verify was intended to act as a single sign on framework for government services like filing taxes or checking driving license information.
+The system allowed the user to choose from a list of companies certified to verify their identity to government.
+These companies had to meet published standards for identity assurance.

 The Infrastructure and Projects Authority (IPA) conducted a review of Verify in July 2018, and found Whitehall departments were reluctant to continue funding the project.
-A subsequent report by the IPA recommended that the Gov.uk Verify identity assurance programme should be terminated.
+A subsequent report by the IPA recommended that the GOV.UK Verify identity assurance programme should be terminated.

+GOV.UK Verify closed in April 2023 and was replaced by GOV.UK One Login.